udayPatil45/WIDS-2024-Netflix-Content-Strategy-Analysis/README.md

 ## Tasks
 1. Load the Dataset
 * Import the dataset using Pandas.
-* Display the first 10 rows and use .info()/.describe() method to examine statistical information the structure of the dataset.
+* Display the first 10 rows and use .info()/.describe() method to examine statistical information and the structure of the dataset.

 2. Handle Missing Values
 * Identify columns with missing values. <br/>
 [Handling missing values in dataset](https://youtu.be/vLqTf2b6GZw?feature=shared](https://youtu.be/uDr67HBIPz8?feature=shared ) <br/>
+  Use the method that you feel is logical

 3. Parse the Date Column
 * Convert the "dt" column (datetime string) into a proper datetime format.